Shortcuts

 Willerby.

 We joined the councils and the groups.
 We volunteered at the fete.
-We went to church when there was a service on.
-We didn’t pry, we gossiped just the right amount and we soon fit in.
+We went to church when there was a service.
+We didn’t pry, we gossiped just the right amount, and we soon fit in.

 …

-“That thing in films.”
-Jim asked, one night in the Green Man’s snug years later, after we’d been out in the wood at dusk with our cameras looking for badgers.
-“When someone says to someone, “just do this thing and don’t ask any questions, there isn’t time?’
+“That thing in films,” Jim asked one night in the Green Man’s snug years later, after we’d been out in the woods at dusk with our cameras looking for badgers, “when someone says to someone, ‘just do this thing and don’t ask any questions because there isn’t time?’
 Would you?”

-I thought for a moment, imagined Rebecca calling me and telling me to pack up and drive somewhere without explanation and telling me there wasn’t time for one.
+I thought for a moment, imagined Rebecca calling and telling me to pack up and drive somewhere without explanation as there wasn’t time for one.

-“Yeah,” I said, “If I trusted the person asking, yes I think I would.”
+“Yeah,” I said, “if I trusted the person asking, then yes, I think I would.”

 “Not a bit.”